 It should be borne in mind that the words “survival” and “extinction” in modern rhetoric on world demography are not used at all.
 It is assumed that the death of humanity can bring microplastics in the oceans, climate change with droughts and melting ice, pollution of cities with gasoline emissions, the atomic bomb in North Korea and too much meat consumption — but not our “family behavior”.

 Meanwhile, with humanity as we know it, the trends that are considered to be advanced today will cope much faster and more effectively.
 We will explain this idea now.
-But first — the key figures and facts.
+But first, the key figures and facts based on the UN population outlook report.

 In 1990, the so-called total fertility rate — that is, the number of children born to one woman during her lifetime — was 3.2.